pavitranew/session-3/readme.md

 Git - a version control system originally invented for use developing Linux by Linus Torvalds - integrates with Github to permit collaboration.

-There is a very simple tutorial for Git on [the Git Website](https://try.github.io/levels/1/challenges/1) which is highly recommended for those new to git and github.
+There is a simple tutorial for Git on [the Git Website](https://try.github.io/levels/1/challenges/1) which is highly recommended for those new to git and github.

 1. make sure terminal is in the correct directory using `cd` (drag-and-drop, copy paste)
 1. initialize the repo: